Rat Race (2001) – A Review

 I’ll give the movie credit for being a relatively clean, family-friendly, silly comedy.
 I can’t remember one fart joke or curse in it.
-There’s one topless joke shot from the woman’s back, but that seems rather quaint today.
+There’s one topless joke, shot from the woman’s back, but it’s rather quaint today.

 So I suppose Rat Race would be ok for kids.
 Especially in comparison to most of the comedies we see nowadays.
 Although I doubt they’d get the Hitler jokes – not that they’re very funny anyway.
 But I can see little kids laughing at Green getting slammed into the sides of cows.
 I probably would have thought that was hysterical when I was seven.

 The movie has such a lethargic, dragged out ending that I was forcing myself to just stick with it until the credits.
 After all the loopy incidents the film piles on, it attempts to end on a bit of heartfelt note that’s really cringing.
 Trying to crowbar a weak sentimental resolution and a Smash Mouth cameo is not a knee slapping capper, it was just really boring!!!
 They really didn’t worry about putting a comedic cherry on top on all the nonsense that came before!